tbsdvl/react-research-app/README.md

 Visit http://localhost:3000/ in your browser to see your new react-launchpad app.
 <img src="https://i.ibb.co/LkZh7q8/launchpad-app-example.jpg" />

-If the app has shut down, navigate to your react-launchpad's directory and run:
+If the app has shut down, navigate to your react-launchpad app's root directory and run:
 ```
 npm start
 ```